A by-the-numbers look at a year of Oscar diversity, firsts

 2 — Career nominations for Olivia Colman, whose nod for “The Father” follows 2019’s for “The Favourite.”
 She is one-for-one after winning best actress, and is nominated for best supporting actress this year.

 1 — Man nominated for both best actor and best original song.
 Odom, who came to fame singing and acting in “Hamilton,” has become the first man nominated for both in the same year for “One Night in Miami,” in which he plays singer Sam Cooke.
-Four women have done it, in what has become a trend in recent years: Mary J. Blige for “Mudbound” in 2018, Lady Gaga for “A Star is Born” in 2019, and Cynthia Erivo for “Harriet” in 2020.
+Three women have done it, all very recently: Mary J. Blige for “Mudbound” in 2018, Lady Gaga for “A Star is Born” in 2019, and Cynthia Erivo for “Harriet” in 2020.
+Barbra Streisand was the first to be nominated for both, but for different films in different years.

 0 — Nominations for director Spike Lee or actor Delroy Lindo, whose “Da 5 Bloods” was among Monday’s biggest snubs.
 The film received just one nomination, for best score.

-Note: This story has been corrected to reflect that Olivia Colman won best actress in 2019, not 2020, and that three women, not four, have been nominated for acting and song in the same year.